Accident and Sickness Medical Insurance Program

 back to top

-6. Where does the insurance cover me?
+7. Where does the insurance cover me?

 back to top

-7. When does the coverage begin and end?
+8. When does the coverage begin and end?

-Coverage begins on the day indicated on your insurance card and stays in effect until the end date indicated on your card or you cease to be a participant in the program.
+Coverage begins on the day indicated on your insurance card and stays in effect until the end date indicated on your card or when you cease to be a participant in the program.
 The insurance does not cover ordinary travel to and from the airport, or to and from the international disembarkation point.
 However, if you return from your program by Emergency Medical Evacuation, coverage applies for transportation directly to the designated medical facility or to your home.
 If you are unable or chose not to continue your program as a WISE participant, the insurance coverage will end prior to the end date of the card.

 You may purchase additional coverage should you plan to arrive a few days before the beginning of your program or for the 30 day grace period available to you at the successful conclusion of your program.